NEWS TEAM

 GAIL TOUSSAINT | Copy Editor

-Gail Toussaint is a Medicare consultant with 38 years of experience, known for her professionalism, upbeat personality, and attention to detail.
+Gail Toussaint of Biddeford is a Medicare consultant with 38 years of experience, known for her professionalism, upbeat personality, and attention to detail.
 She volunteers with a local dog rescue group and enjoys spending time with her husband, traveling, and being a proud mother and grandmother.

 She volunteered for the Biddeford Gazette because she felt there was an opportunity to contribute in a meaningful way, while supporting the exchange of local news.